-Each student registers their term address with Student Records at the beginning of each academic year and they are required to keep this updated as any written communication from the University will be sent to the most recent address you have provided.
+Each student must register their term address with Student Records at the beginning of each academic year.
+You are required to keep this updated as any written communication from the University will be sent to the most recent address you have provided.